BrandonSmith710/BrandonSmith710.github.io/_posts/2022-03-16-SalesAnalysis.md

-Throughout this article we took a look at the most popular areas of sale, some of the most frequent customers, and the items that the most frequent customers were buying.
+Throughout this report we took a look at the most popular areas of sale, some of the most frequent customers, and items that the most frequent customers were buying.
 I also conducted a couple of statistical tests to ascertain the correlation of certain products with certain locations.
 With the data brought to light in this presentation, the process of focusing energy and resources into a nationwide business is hopefully quicker and more precise.